ItzSamdam/ItzSamdam/README.md

 My name is Owadayo Samuel Damilola

-A FullStack Web Developer residing at Oyo State, Nigeria.
+A Backend Web Developer residing at Oyo State, Nigeria.

 🌱 I’m currently learning latest web technologies that will help create a perfect confidence on and off the web.